omnivector-solutions/osd-documentation/operations/overview.rst

 Find the charm action information and configuration information for each charm:

-**Configuration and Actions**
+**Configuration and Administration**

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   slurm-configurator
-   slurmctld
-   slurmd
-   slurmdbd
-   slurmrestd
+   configuration/configuration

 **Upgrade Procedure**